rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 Done consuming, first offset 100, last offset 199.
 ```

+The receiver stopped because of the new poison message the sender put at the end of the stream.

 We saw we can "browse" a stream: from the beginning, from any offset, even for new messages.
 In the next section we will how to leverage server-side offset tracking to resume where a consumer left off in a previous execution.

 ### Server-Side Offset Tracking

 RabbitMQ Streams provide server-side offset tracking to store the progress of a given consumer in a stream.
-If the consumer were to stop for any reason (crash, upgrade, ...), it would be able to re-attach where it stopped previously to avoid processing the same messages.
+If the consumer were to stop for any reason (crash, upgrade, etc), it would be able to re-attach where it stopped previously to avoid processing the same messages.

 Note RabbitMQ Streams provides an API for offset tracking, but you are free to use any other solution to store the progress of your consuming applications.
 It may depend on the use case, but a relational database can be a good solution as well.